May rebukes Trump as she bids to sell Brexit deal

 Opposition Labour party leader Jeremy Corbyn called the deal "an act of national self-harm".

-May, who ducked televised debates during the 2017 snap general election, challenged Corbyn to a TV contest, nominally planned for December 9.
+Although she ducked televised debates during the 2017 snap general election, she challenged Corbyn to a TV contest, nominally planned for December 9.

 "I am ready to debate it with Jeremy Corbyn because I have got a plan.
 He hasn´t got a plan," May was quoted as saying by The Sun newspaper.